First Community Bank Review: Straightforward Checking and Savings Products

 First Community vs. Virginia National Bank

 Virginia National Bank offers three choices in checking accounts and a few varieties of savings and money market accounts.
 Virginia National Bank’s senior savings begins at 60 years of age and has a monthly fee for balances below $500.
-On the other hand, Community’s senior checking has no monthly fee and is for anyone ages 50+.
+On the other hand, Community’s senior checking has no monthly fee and is for anyone aged 50+.
 Virginia National Bank covers a smaller footprint than First Community and has just over a dozen offices across the state.

 First Community vs. M&T Bank